lejogs/lejogs.github.io/_posts/2014-04-01-Olympains.md

 Well screw them all, we nailed it (relative term).

 The ride home was not quite as pleasant as the ride out.
 We were close to hitting the cycling 'wall' and had to get some well-earned chocolate down us to give us enough energy to get home, but we made it and now know that we can hit up
- 90-odd miles in a day.?
-Thank God for the Hawksmoor booking that was the reward dragging us along the Northern Line route back into town.?
+ 90-odd miles in a day.
+Thank God for the Hawksmoor booking that was the reward dragging us along the Northern Line route back into town.
 A bit more careful planning around nutrition and speed should see us right come the end of August.

 A few things to note: